center-for-threat-informed-defense/adversary_emulation_library/README.md

 The content to execute the scenario(s) is broken down into step-by-step procedures provided in both human and machine-readable formats.
 Scenarios can be executed end-to-end or as individual tests.
 The human-readable formats provide additional relevant background where possible as well as any setup prerequisites, while the machine-readable format is designed to be parsed by an automated agent (ex: [CALDERA](https://github.com/mitre/caldera), though both forms of content can similarly be parsed and run by other C2 and/or breach simulation frameworks).
 Please see the emulation plan data dictionary for a more detailed breakdown of the fields of the machine-readable format.

+## Future Work

+The threat landscape changes every day, as new groups/malware emerge and known adversaries adapt and evolve.
+The CTID will continue to populate and maintain this library to match this growth curve through dedicated research efforts that aim to either create or update plans based on a specific adversary.

 ## Questions and Feedback

 Please submit issues for any technical questions/concerns, or contact ctid@mitre-engenuity.org directly for more general inquiries.

-Also see the guidance for contributors if are interested in [contributing](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/blob/master/CONTRIBUTING.md)
+Also see the guidance for contributors if are interested in [contributing.](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/blob/master/CONTRIBUTING.md)

 ## Liability / Responsible Usage